 - If the customer is paying with cash or payment card instruct customer to call reservations at (800) USA-RAIL to confirm space availability. - If space is not available both the customer and the pet must detrain at the next station stop. - If customer paid with a payment card, lift the customer and pet ticket on the eMD.
-(Refer to Figure 4-13) - If the customer is paying with cash, sell a COTS ticket for customer using the OBF (On Board Fare), \$25.00 pet fare. - The customer and pet must be entered into the eMD under the HNF function. - Have the customer sign the "Pet Release and Indemnification Agreement" (NRPC 4020) form for the pet to travel. - If the customer requests a copy of the form, a second unsigned copy must be provided. - Place the signed "Pet Release and Indemnification Agreement" (NRPC 4020) form in the "Train Earnings Reports Envelope" (NRPC 158). - Conductors should make On Board Train Announcement immediately following departure from all stations prior to ticket lift.
+(Refer to Figure 4-13) - If the customer is paying with cash, select eCOTS as the HNF type and override the fare with the applicable pet fare. - The customer and pet must be entered into the eMD under the HNF function. - Have the customer sign the "Pet Release and Indemnification Agreement" (NRPC 4020) form for the pet to travel. - If the customer requests a copy of the form, a second unsigned copy must be provided. - Place the signed "Pet Release and Indemnification Agreement" (NRPC 4020) form in the "Train Earnings Reports Envelope" (NRPC 158). - Conductors should make On Board Train Announcement immediately following departure from all stations prior to ticket lift.